The 2021-2022 academic year is underway and we are enjoying a return to close-to-normal activities!

-Since early March of 2020 due to the COVID-19 pandemic, we’ve experienced a year of meeting over Zoom, distributed realtime ensemble singing via JackTrip, distributed performance video projects, a wonderful lineup of guest lecturers speaking on a wide range of music topics and experiences, and our own members stepping up to present on choral topics including: a conductor’s approach to score study and preparation; cultural appropriation in choral music; Bach motets; Orff’s Carmina Burana and the architecture of musical nationalism; the opera chorus; Tallis, Byrd and the English Reformation; and Stravinsky’s Mass.
-It has been enriching in ways we don’t usually get to experience in non-pandemic times, but we also can’t wait to return to in-person auditions, rehearsals, and performances this fall!
+From early March of 2020 through early April of 2021, we experienced over a year of meeting on Zoom, distributed realtime ensemble singing via JackTrip, distributed performance video projects, a wonderful lineup of guest lecturers speaking on a wide range of music topics and experiences, and our own members stepping up to present on choral topics including: a conductor’s approach to score study and preparation; cultural appropriation in choral music; Bach motets; Orff’s Carmina Burana and the architecture of musical nationalism; the opera chorus; Tallis, Byrd and the English Reformation; and Stravinsky’s Mass.
+It has been enriching in ways we don’t usually get to experience in non-pandemic times — but we’re now thrilled to return to in-person rehearsals and performances this fall!

-The link to audition signups for the 2021-2022 Chorale are posted here.
-Details for performances and activities for the 2021-2022 academic year will continue to be updated here as plans develop and the university confirms our ability to carry on our usual activities.
+You’ll find details for performances and activities for the 2021-2022 academic year here, and we will continue to be update this information as plans continue to evolve and the university confirms our ability to carry on our usual activities.

 Stay tuned to this space for updates as they transpire.
-We so look forward to welcoming back our wonderful community when we’re able to come together to share music again!
+We so look forward to welcoming back our wonderful community as we come together to share music again!